Embracing New Techniques in Deep Learning for Estimating Image Memorability

-Knowing that memorability is intrinsic to the image, then we should be able to derive the memorability directly from the image.
-The earliest work in applying computer vision to memorability used hand-engineered Histograms of Oriented Gradients (HOG), and dense Scale Invariant Feature Transforms (dense-SIFT) \parencite{khoslaModifyingMemorabilityFace2013}.
-While these methods can be very effective, they are hand-engineered, they need to be tuned by a human, instead of being determined algorithmically and thus could have unintended biases.
-On the other hand, they are easy to interpret, and can be used to modify existing images for memorability.
+Given that memorability is intrinsic to an image, then this implies that we should be able to derive memorability directly from an image.
+The earliest work in applying computer vision to memorability used hand-engineered Histograms of Oriented Gradients (HOG), and dense Scale Invariant Feature Transforms (dense-SIFT) \citep{khoslaModifyingMemorabilityFace2013}.
+While these methods can be very effective, they are hand-engineered, meaning that they need to be tuned by a human, instead of being determined algorithmically, and thus require assumptions about the relevant visual features.
 As end-to-end trained vision techniques like convolutional neural networks (CNNs) became available, the problems associated with HOGs and dense-SIFT models could be avoided, giving us better performing estimators at the cost of interpretability.